By Dr. Bill Barnett, D.V.M.

 As animals age, they become depleted in many of the nutrients they need for normal tissue repair.
 When they receive less-than-optimum nutrition this allows the forces of degeneration to exceed the forces of repair leading to premature cell death.
-Thus, if you are feeding your pet a typical maintenance diet that does not support optimum repair and regeneration, then premature aging, the onset of age related diseases and possibly early death will hinder your dog’s wound healing stages.
+Thus, if you are feeding your dog a typical maintenance diet that does not support optimum repair and regeneration, then premature aging, the onset of age related diseases and possibly early death will hinder your dog’s wound healing stages.

 Our pet’s nutritional needs are still fine-tuned to conditions of life that existed thousands of years ago.
 Although different in appearance from their early ancestors, today’s dogs and cats retain their original digestive anatomy and physiology.
 It is their diet and environment that has radically changed.

 One fail-safe way to extend a pet’s lifespan is to provide optimum nutrition throughout its life.
 Optimum nutrition supports a pet’s natural power of self-healing, reduces the risk of disease and slows the process of aging.
 Optimum Nutrition is the single most important factor when it comes to overall health & well-being.